danwalterlink/vault/dnd.brew.md

 -> if you want to play with "the good ol\' sharpshooter", you play < 5.2 (which would be XGE).
 -> 5.5 (what is now the dndOne approach, ironing out kinks) -> 6 : more fundamental changes that make "ports" more necessary : ie. moving from the "class" model to the "pregen" model and having radically smaller chunks with fewer restrictions between them, making choosing the real restriction.

-dc20 tests:
-skill checks: modes of success: clear failure/success: -/+ 5 or more of DC slight failure/success: -/+ 4 or less of DC

 ## design maxims in contrast and reaction to 5e
 iterative, generative and clear versioning/templating including errata ![[Tooling|dendron://dnd/dnd.brew.tooling]]